intuit-ai-research/DCR-consistency/README.md

 ```
 res = evaluate(_your_LLM_, _your_model_config_, data, worker_count=5)
 ```

+* *_your_LLM_*: This will be your own object that follows the contract of [LLM](https://github.com/intuit-ai-research/DCR-consistency/blob/main/dcr/components/llm.py) abstract class.
+This allows freedom of using whatever LLM you desire.
+An example can be found [here](https://github.com/intuit-ai-research/DCR-consistency/blob/716a802d58e92b4f0ce5f9e5303bb713737d3676/examples/example.py#L11)
+* *_your_model_config_*: This will be whatever parameter your LLM needs.
+An example can be found [here](https://github.com/intuit-ai-research/DCR-consistency/blob/716a802d58e92b4f0ce5f9e5303bb713737d3676/examples/example.py#L32)
+* *worker_count*: This configures the number of threads to run the program
-The `data` depends on the prompt used.
-By default each item should be a dict containing fields `id`, `reference` and `candidate`.
+* *data*: The `data` filed will be a list of data to run.
+By default each item in it should be a dict containing fields `id`, `reference` and `candidate`.
 The returned item will be the original data passed in joined with the columns below:

 | column  | meaning   |
 |-------------|:------------|